Sharhorod: Culture

-The international modern arts festival "Art-City: Shargorod" is conducted in Shargorod.
+The international modern arts festival "Art-City: Sharhorod" is conducted in Sharhorod.

-Professional painters, amateur painters, art collectors and tourists from various countries like to attend the international modern arts festival "Art-City: Shargorod".
+Professional painters, amateur painters, art collectors and tourists from various countries like to attend the international modern arts festival "Art-City: Sharhorod".

 Transportation

 Railway transportation

-The name of nearest railway station is the Yaroshenka railway station.
-The distance to the nearest railway station is 28 km.
+The nearest railway connection is the Yaroshenka railway station, located 28 km from the city.

 Automobile transportation

-There is a bus station downtown.
-The distance to Zmerynka is 37 km.
+There is a bus station in downtown Sharhorod.
+The road distance to Zmerynka is 37 km.
 The distance to Bar, Ukraine is around 60 km.
 The distance to Vinnytsia is 80.8 km.
 The distance to Kyiv is 330 km.

 Notable people

 Jacob Joseph of Polonne, a Ukrainian rabbi and one of the first and most dedicated of the disciples of the founder of Chassidut, the Holy Baal Shem Tov.